Mews Glossary for Open API users

 You only use the Connection Token when working with the Mews Channel Manager API, the [Access Token](#AccessToken) serves a similar function when working with the Connector API.

-If your application supports the getPropertiesarrow-up-right API operation, this can be used to recover the Connection Tokens for all Connections the Property supports for this Client application.
-In this case, an Employee email address is used as an authorization token.
+If your application supports the [getProperties](https://mews-systems.gitbook.io/channel-manager-api/mews-api#get-properties) API operation, this can be used to recover the Connection Tokens for all [Connections](#Connection) the [Property](#Property) supports for this [Client](#Client) application.
+In this case, an [Employee](#Employee) email address is used as an authorization token.

-Connector API
+## Connector API <a href="#connectorapi" id="connectorapi"></a>

 The **Mews Connector API** is one of the main APIs within the [Mews Open API](#OpenAPI-MewsOpenAPI).
 This should not be confused with Mews Connector, which is a separate system with a similar name.
 The Connector API is a general-purpose API that gives access to data and services in **Mews Operations** and supports numerous use cases.